 Local housing allowance

-Local Housing Allowance (LHA) is a new way of calculating housing benefit which is based on the area that you live, number of occupiers in the property and household size.
+Housing benefit is calculated using the Local Housing Allowance (LHA), which is based on the area that you live, number of occupiers in the property and household size.

 LHA does not apply to you if:

 - You are a council or a housing association tenant